 Who covers research and NHS treatment and support costs?

 The research costs would be covered by the research grant.
-NHS treatment costs, including excess treatment costs, are normally met through the usual commissioning process, and the NHS support costs are provided primarily through the Local Clinical Research Networks of the NIHR Clinical Research Network.
+NHS treatment costs, including excess treatment costs, are normally met through the usual commissioning process, and the NHS support costs are provided primarily through the Local Clinical Research Networks of the NIHR LCRN website.
 For more information please refer to the Attributing the costs of health and social care research (AcoRD) guidance, in particular Annex A.

 How do I ensure that excess treatment costs for a particular project will be covered by the NHS contracting body?

 Researchers are required to notify the host NHS body or other provider of NHS services (via the organisation’s R&D lead) about planned studies and their associated excess treatment costs at the earliest opportunity, to enable the organisations and their commissioners to build these costs into their financial and commissioning plans.
 Researchers are required to notify organisations in advance of submitting the full grant proposals.
 The researcher should also notify the R&D lead about the funding decision as soon as this is known so that the organisation can amend its financial plans accordingly.
 If several NHS bodies and/or other providers of NHS services are involved in a multi-centre study, researchers should also consider obtaining a letter of support from the organisations that would be involved, to submit with their application to RfPB.
 Please note that you will need to provide the contact details and job title of a R&D representative from the host organisation and application outcomes will also be copied to this named R&D contact.

 Do I need to account for inflation when costing the application?

 Costs must be provided at current prices and should not include inflation.
-An adjustment for inflation will be made centrally by NIHR CCF annually thereafter at rates set by the Department of Health.
+An adjustment for inflation will be made centrally by NIHR annually thereafter at rates set by the Department of Health and Social Care.
 Whilst allowances for incremental increases should be included on the form, nationally or locally agreed pay increases should be excluded.

 Patient and public involvement

 What is considered to be appropriate patient and public involvement (PPI) in an RfPB application?
 There is no standard model for appropriate PPI as RfPB applications vary immensely.
-To start, you may find it helpful to consult the Supporting Information for Applicants, and the Support for study teams page.
-You can also visit the INVOLVE website where there is a resource for researchers wanting to find out why and how they might involve patients and/or the public in research.
-INVOLVE has also published a guide on payments for PPI.
+To start, you may find it helpful to consult the Supporting Information for Applicants page.
+More resources to support the design of your PPI are available in our guidance on the NIHR website.
+NIHR has also published a guide on payments for PPI.

 One of the best resources for early advice on PPI involvement is your local Research Design Service.
 Each NIHR RDS has a PPI Manager who can help you plan and source local information and assistance from healthcare consumers, PPI organisations and their contact networks.